JLPinthecity/JLPinthecity.github.io/_posts/2018-08-24-the_podcast_ep_that_propelled_me_to_join_a_coding_bootcamp_same_day.markdown

 ---
 layout: post
-title:      "The podcast ep that propelled me to join a coding bootcamp same day"
+title:      "The podcast episode that propelled me to join a coding bootcamp same day"
 date:       2018-08-24 10:52:55 -0400
 permalink:  the_podcast_ep_that_propelled_me_to_join_a_coding_bootcamp_same_day
 ---